Updated: February 1, 2021

 Key digital and technology solutions for contact tracing include

-- Local epi surveillance systems: These are the system of record for all communicable diseases.
+- Local epi surveillance systems: These are the systems of records for all communicable diseases.
 Positive lab tests are received here.
 COVID cases can then be transferred to the case & contact management platform.
 Local or state epi systems may not be able to support the scale of COVID-19 contact tracing.

 Ensuring the privacy of a case and contact data is of the utmost importance.
 Contact tracing programs will not work if people don’t trust contact tracers to guard their information correctly and safely.
 Protected health information should only be used in reference to COVID-19 public health and individual care needs.